codescrum/bebox/README.md

     bebox role list

-**We recommend to use our default roles (fundamental, users, security) for steps (0, 1, 3), but you can edit or delete them under your own risk**
+**We recommend to use our default roles (fundamental, users, security) for steps (0, 1, 3) respectively, but you can edit or delete them under your own risk**

 ####Manage profiles